red-collar-official/flutter_kore/packages/umvvm/docs/wrapper.md

 ```

 Instances can be then obtained using <b>app.instances.get<T>()</b> or <b>getLocalInstance</b> methods.
 More information about this methods can be found [here](./di.md).

+To see base settings and methods of wrappers you can visit [this page](./mvvm_instance.md).